How The Website Developed

 This website was originally conceived to be a simple reference to the Gilbert American Flyer HO trains that appeared in the catalogs, with links to the online catalogs from the MyFlyerTrains.org website.
 Chuck Harrington, who created that site, and those who contributed catalogs, have provided a great resource for collectors of the trains manufactured by the A.C.
 Gilbert Company.
-From that modest beginning things sort of took off, with interested Gilbert HO collectors offering me photos of their collections to put on the website.
+From that modest beginning things sort of took off.
+Several Gilbert HO collectors began offering me photos of their collections to put on the website.
 After much work by these individuals taking the pictures and by me putting them on the website, it grew into an almost complete photo collection of all the HO items manufactured by the A.C.
 Gilbert Company.
-At present, there are only 2 items of rolling stock (both of questionable existence) and 1 accessory (a tunnel) that are not illustrated with a photo.
-Our photos of track and power items are not quite as complete with about 50 items remaining un-illustrated by photos.
+At present, there are only 10 items (8 Track & Power items and 2 Accessories) that do not have an accompanying photo and

 For some reason, Gilbert items have been imitated by many manufacturers, even down to using the Gilbert catalog numbers on the cars.
 The HO examples have also been documented, with the assistance of Joe King and several other collectors.
 Joe has also provided us with information on his own reproductions and fantasy items he produced in the early 2000's.

 This index is not intended as a replacement any books that are available on the subject of Gilbert American Flyer HO.
 One thing I do not even attempt to cover is current values.
 For that you will need to go to the guidebooks, some of which are not easy to obtain.
-To my knowledge, there are 3 books available that cover the subject of Gilbert American Flyer HO.
+To my knowledge, there are 3 publications available that cover the subject of Gilbert American Flyer HO.

 The first of these works is Gilbert American Flyer HO, 1938-1963 by Gary Klein.
 This book, which is now in its 5th edition, is available as a Kindle book at Amazon.com.
 You can click here for information on how to order this book.
 The first edition was in hard bound form and the second edition was available on CD ROM, complete with color photographs and 3 dimensional views.
 The 3rd & 4th editions were spiral bound with plastic covers.
 A 6th and possibly final edition is being planned.